-This week we will discuss how to troubleshoot different assembly errors that we get while troubleshooting install for SQL Server.
+This week we will discuss how to troubleshoot different assembly errors that we get while troubleshooting installs for SQL Server.
 I’ll focus this article more on SQL Server 2008 R2 and Windows 7 system.
 Before I start, I’ll explain what is an assembly on Windows.
 Wikipedia describes an assembly in the CLI, as a compiled code library used for deployment, versioning, and security.
 CLI assemblies can have version information, allowing them to eliminate most conflicts between applications caused by shared assemblies.

 Assembly Errors while installing SQL on Windows OS

 So let get into the troubleshooting portion of the article.

-Most of the times, assembly errors occur due to the leftovers of a failed installed i.e. the install went half way through and did a roll-back.
+Most of the time, assembly errors occur due to the leftovers of a failed installed i.e. the install went halfway through and did a roll-back.
 In such cases, we have to manually clean up the entries.
 It’s a little lengthy and seemingly complicated process, but I’ll try to make it as simple as I can.
 Before we start the process create a system restore point & create a backup of the registry.
 Please follow these articles to do that.

 First of all, we have to remove any after over entries.
 If there isn’t any SQL installed on this machine, then just remove all the SQL entries from Programs & Features.
 If not, just remove SQL Server 2008 R2 and select the instance you are trying to install (Don’t remove anything else).
 If it’s not there, then leave it and let’s go to the next step.

-The next step is going through the registry to make sure all the entries are remove.
+The next step is going through the registry to make sure all the entries are removed.
 To be honest, it’s practically impossible to search and delete all the SQL entries, but we can delete only the important ones that we think will cause problems.

 - Start –> Run –> Regedit